zabakala/babel-plugin-vuex-store/README.md

 }
 ```

-By now you have probably guessed it right for nested modules:
+By now you have probably guessed it right for how to deal with nested modules.
+Just extend the array with the nested module:
 ```sh
 export const NESTED_ACTIONS = {
   INCREMENT: ['counter', 'nestedModule']